hidacow/mjai-reviewer-ui/README.md

 By default, the directory structure will be:

+- `botlog/` for bot logs in 'Play with you' feature
 - `locks/`for task locks
 - `outputs/` for output htmls and json
 - `paipus/` for downloaded paipus